 Carolyn earned her J.D. from the University of Georgia School of Law in May of 2019.
 While in law school Carolyn was active in the Women Law Student Association, serving as its President for two consecutive terms, and focusing on improving job and learning opportunities for female students at the University of Georgia School of Law.

-Prior to joining Savage Turner Durham Pinckney & Savage full time, Carolyn clerked with the firm and with the Chatham County Superior Court under then Chief Judge Michael L. Karpf.
+Prior to joining Savage Turner Pinckney & Savage full time, Carolyn clerked with the firm and with the Chatham County Superior Court under then Chief Judge Michael L. Karpf.

 Carolyn was admitted to practice law in the State of Georgia in May of 2020.
 Carolyn is admitted to practice in the State of Georgia lower courts, the Georgia Court of Appeals, and the United States District Court for the District of Georgia, Southeast Division.

-Since joining Savage Turner Durham Pinckney & Savage Carolyn has participated in several trials with multi-million dollar verdicts and contributed to many large settlements.
+Since joining Savage Turner Pinckney & Savage Carolyn has participated in several trials with multi-million dollar verdicts and contributed to many large settlements.

 Emory University School of Law